About SAAM

 SARVA and LiveWell

 Visit one of our tabling events throughout the month to receive information about SARVA, LiveWell, and ways you can prevent sexual and gender-based violence and support survivors.
-Also, you will have the opportunity to write anonymous letters of support to survivors visiting the Harborview Abuse & Trauma Center.
+Also, you will have the opportunity to write anonymous letters of support for survivors visiting local survivor support centers.

 Dates, Times, and Locations: